UnknownJoe796/discrete-math-markdown/README.md

 # discrete-math-markdown
 A specialized version of Markdown to PDF program.

-This program takes your homework (in a special Markdown file, decribed below) and turns it into a decent-looking PDF.
+This program takes your homework (in a special Markdown file, described below) and turns it into a decent-looking PDF.

 What is Markdown?
 You can see a good example [here](https://en.wikipedia.org/wiki/Markdown#Example).
 Basically, it makes it easy to write simple files that look pretty when you run them through a program.
 This program has a couple of extensions on it to make it easy to use for our Discrete Mathematics class at Utah State University.